 To successfully implement a facility registry service, begin by identifying the persons, agencies, institutions, and organizations that are likely to use it.
 Second, determine how the different types of users want to access and interact with the MFL data.
-As discussed in the Key Considerations Module, it is helpful to gather user stories to understand user requirements for the facility registry service.
-Give particular attention to the needs of the following groups which are most likely to use the facility registry service:
+As discussed in the Key Considerations Module, it is helpful to gather user stories to understand and document user requirements for the facility registry service.
+Give particular attention to the needs of the following groups that are most likely to use the facility registry service:

-- Data consumers persons who access and use the MFL data - MFL administrators persons responsible for overseeing all processes related to the MFI - Data curators persons responsible for managing, updating, and validating the MFL content
+- Data consumers persons who access and use the MFL data - MFL administrators persons responsible for overseeing all processes related to the MFL

-1 See Open HIE (Open Health Information Exchange) for more information on health information exchanges and the role of the MFL and the facility registry service within this system: www.ohie.org
+&lt;sup>1 See OpenHIE (Open Health Information Exchange) for more information on health information exchanges and the role of the MFL and the facility registry service within this system: www.ohie.org

-2 See the MFL Governance Module.
+&lt;sup>2 See the MFL Governance Module.

-Data suppliers - persons or information systems that submit facility data or updates to the MFL
+- Data curators persons responsible for managing, updating, and validating the MFL content - Data suppliers persons or information systems that submit facility data or updates to the MFL

-When considering the requirements, it is important to note the following:
+When considering facility registry service requirements, it is important to know the following:

 - Whether the MFL will exchange data with other information systems.
-For example, the MFL may need to pull data from a facility licensing database or push data to a health management information system (HMIS). - Whether international standards will be used to facilitate data integration. - What processes and workflows used to update and maintain the MFL data need to be supported by the service?
-Specifically, it will be necessary to know beforehand (1) what the data sources for the MFL will be, (2) how data are submitted and by whom, (3) what is the data validation and approval process, and (4) the guidelines for documenting and archiving changes to the MFL data. - What types or access permissions and restrictions need to be built-in?4
+For example, the MFL may need to pull data from a facility licensing database or push data to a health management information system (HMIS). - Whether international standards will be used to facilitate data integration. - Which processes and workflows used to update and maintain the MFL data will need to be supported by the facility registry service.3 Specifically, it will be necessary to know: (1) the data sources for the MFL, (2) how the data will be submitted and by whom, (3) the data validation and approval process, and (4) the guidelines for documenting and archiving changes to the MFL data. - What types or access permissions and restrictions need to be built-in to the MFL?4